radoslav11/acm-sgu/README.md

 # ACM SGU Competitive Programming Solutions with LLM Enhancement

 This repository contains solutions to ACM SGU (Saratov State University) competitive programming problems, enhanced with detailed editorials and reasoning explanations generated using advanced language models.
+The full page about the project is [here](https://radoslav11.com/sgu-dataset/).

 ## Overview